ElenaGoedl/pausaniasTEI/README.md

 # Pausanias TEI
-Encoding of Pausanias Description of Greece
+Encoding of Pausanias Description of Greece from Perseus Tufts

 Using the Version:
 Pausanias.
 Pausanias Description of Greece with an English Translation by W.H.S.
 Jones, Litt.D., and H.A.
 Ormerod, M.A., in 4 Volumes.
 Cambridge, MA, Harvard University Press; London, William Heinemann Ltd. 1918.